 - ER nursing.
 Emergency room nurses is becoming more and more popular.
 In the ER, nurses encounter numerous patients with acute injuries and conditions.

-- NICU, MBPP, and L&D nursing.
+- NICU, Mother Baby, Postpartum, and Labor and Delivery nursing.
 Nurses in the neonatal intensive care unit, mother-baby/postpartum, and labor and delivery specialties are in the rise.
 These medical professionals work primarily with mothers, fathers, and their babies at the most crucial time in their lives.